ConnorJennison/CS-180-Notes/Notes.md

 - We must go over every edge and touch every vertex
 - We cannot go over an edge twice

-We are able to do this if and only if $\exists$ 2 or less vertexes with an odd number of edges attatched to it.
+We are able to do this if and only if $\exists​$ 2 or less vertexes with an odd number of edges attatched to it.
 Graphs that meet this quality are called **Eulerian graphs**.